Equivariant flow matching: Experiments

 \subsection{LJ55}

 The effectiveness of equivariant OT flow matching becomes even more pronounced when training on larger systems, where likelihood training is infeasible (see \cref{appendix:computational-cost}).
 To this end, we investigate a large Lennard-Jones cluster with 55 particles (\textit{LJ55}).
-The global minimal structure is again an icosahedron \cite{wales1994rearrangements}, like for the LJ13 system, but with an additional layer of particles (\cref{fig:LJ55}a).

-We observe that the mean batch transportation cost is significantly higher for OT flow matching compared to equivariant OT flow matching (\cref{fig:LJ55}d).
-Interestingly, even with small batch sizes, equivariant OT flow matching achieves satisfactory results.
-The equivariant OT flow matching objective outperforms OT flow matching on all evaluation metrics (\cref{tab:dataset-evaluations}), emphasizing the importance of accounting for symmetries in the loss for large, highly symmetric systems.

-For OT flow matching for equivariant flows, we observe that the integration paths during inference are shorter than those seen during training.
-For a more detailed discussion see \cref{appendix:better-paths}.
-However, they are still more than twice as long as the paths for equivariant OT flow matching.
-Moreover, the integration paths include direction changes, which makes it difficult to integrate with fixed step size integrators as in these regions an adaptive step size is necessary (\cref{fig:LJ55}e).
-We compare the error of using a fixed step integrator (rk4) with an adaptive solver (dropi5 \cite{dormand1980family}) in \cref{fig:LJ55}f.
-As the integration paths for equivariant OT flow matching are nearly straight lines (\cref{fig:LJ55}c,e), we can use a fixed step integrator with few integration steps instead, e.g. $20$.
-This speeds up the inference process by approximately a factor of 10 compared to an adaptive solver.
-To ensure that the flow samples all states, we compute the energy distribution (\cref{fig:LJ55}g) and perform deterministic structure minimization of the samples, similar to \cite{kohler2020equivariant} (see \cref{appendix:structure-minimisation}).
+We observe that the mean batch transport cost of training pairs is about $10$ times larger for OT flow matching compared to equivariant OT flow matching (\cref{fig:LJ55}b), resulting in curved and twice as long integration paths during inference (\cref{fig:LJ55}a,c).
+However, the integration paths for OT flow matching are shorter than those seen during training, see \cref{appendix:better-paths} for a more detailed discussion.
+We compare the integration error caused by using a fixed step integrator (rk4) instead of an adaptive solver (dropi5 \cite{dormand1980family}).
+As the integration paths follow nearly straight lines for the equivariant OT flow matching, the so resulting integration error is minimal, while the error is significantly larger for OT flow matching (\cref{fig:LJ55}d).
+Hence, we can use a fixed step integrator, with e.g. $20$ steps, for sampling for equivariant OT flow matching, resulting in a three times speed-up over OT flow matching (\cref{fig:LJ55}e), emphasizing the importance of accounting for symmetries in the loss for large, highly symmetric systems.
+Moreover, the equivariant OT flow matching objective outperforms OT flow matching on all evaluation metrics (\cref{tab:dataset-evaluations}).
+To ensure that the flow samples all states, we compute the energy distribution (\cref{fig:LJ55}f) and perform deterministic structure minimization of the samples, similar to \cite{kohler2020equivariant}, in \cref{appendix:structure-minimisation}.